runreveal/kawa/README.md

 ---

-kawa is an opinionated framework for scalable, reliable stream processing.
+kawa ("Kaa-Wah") is an opinionated framework for scalable, reliable stream processing.

-kawa also provides a daemon for collecting system logs and metrics.
+kawad ("Kaa-Wah-Dee") is a daemon for collecting system logs and metrics.

 # Installation

-## The Daemon
+## Kawad

 Find the package for your OS and architecture on the releases page.
 Download that file to the machine, and install somewhere visible on your $path.